 Gas or Diesel is not cheap in Iceland in comparison to the United States, but a full tank should be more than enough for you to complete the Golden Circle.

-Driving Map of the Golden Circle:
+Route Map to drive the Golden Circle:

 - Glymur Waterfall: The hike to the second highest waterfall in Iceland takes 2 hours.
 You have to walk through glacier cold river water for a few meters so prepare yourself.
 It is a solid medium level hike that anyone can do if you are able to put a few of you height fears behind you.